 Across the state, businesses are generating solar energy to manage their operations costs and be more sustainable.
-Energy Trust makes it easy with technical assistance, valuable incentives and referrals to qualified local contractors.
-Energy Trust incentives, tax credits and accelerated depreciation could offset up to 50% of system costs.
+Energy Trust makes it easy to install solar with technical assistance, valuable incentives and referrals to qualified local contractors.
+Energy Trust incentives, Oregon rebates, federal tax credits and accelerated depreciation could offset up to 50% of system costs.

 Expert advice from a solar trade ally contractor is the best way to learn if solar energy makes sense for your facility.